See below for an array of people doing wonderful things, various projects, and businesses and charities that make a positive difference.

 This company (which calls itself Procoal – I’m not sure the reason behind the name, maybe because Charcoal features in some of their products?) has some innovative products to help people feel good, whilst reducing their impact on the planet.
 For example, shampoo bars that can do the job of three traditional plastic 250g bottles of liquid shampoo, but without the plastic problem, and are vegan and cruelty free.
 Their website also includes various other products made with care from natural ingredients, and a compelling blog.
 Procoal are against animal testing.
 I’m fairly new to them at present, so if I’ve got any of this wrong, please let me know!
 Check them out and let me know what you think.

 If you’re anything like me, you love giving your dear ones carefully chosen cards for special occasions, and to show them you care.
 It can also be really fun to browse through funny or beautiful cards – it can feel a bit like visiting a virtual art gallery, reading a joke book or scrolling through social media (but without the stress of, er, social media!).
 This website sells a variety of cards and gifts, from very silly to beautiful and artistic.
-It has an easy to navigate, well categorised website, which includes an LGBTQ+ section, and a range of quite specific ways to search the site.
+The humour isn’t always to my taste, but sometimes it is, and it might suit yours!
+It is an easy to navigate, well categorised website, which includes an LGBTQ+ section, and has a range of quite specific ways to search the site.
 They also have a physical shop, in the Lanes in Brighton!
 And quite an interesting blog on the website – thought provoking!
 Enjoy.